-During extreme storms, there can be significant flooding in the vicinity of Northeast Eighth Street and 100th Avenue Northeast, which impacts people who live, work and shop in the area.
+During extreme storms, there can be significant flooding in the vicinity of NE 8th St and 100th Ave NE, which impacts people who live, work and shop in the area.
 In 2013, intense rainfall twice caused flooding onto private property, causing damage and disrupting the community.

 Where is the project located?

 The project is located near NE 8th St and 100th Ave NE, within Bellevue’s Central Business District.
 See map.

 Why did Bellevue choose to focus on Meydenbauer?

 In 2013, intense rainfall in June and September caused significant flooding at the intersection of NE 8th St and 100th Ave NE where the flooding spilled out onto and damaged private property.
 This area is vulnerable to flooding during heavy storms.

 When will this work take place?